carljohan/html-presentation/slides.md

 # [`<a>`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/a) - common mistakes

 * The content inside a link should indicate where the link goes, even out of context.
+(Lighthouse usually warn about this).
 ```html {all|3|8}
 <!-- Inaccessible, weak link text -->
 <p>